-For information regarding the specific requirements for being a part of the Drake National Alumni Scholarship competition, please check the Drake University Office of Admission web site at /admission/
+For information regarding the specific requirements for being a part of the Drake National Alumni Scholarship competition, please check the Drake University Office of Admission web site.

 Presidential Transfer Awards

 All full-time undergraduate transfer students, who do not have previous bachelor’s degrees, are considered for merit-based awards.
-Scholarships are renewable for additional semesters with consecutive enrollment depending on the number of credits transferred.
+Awards are renewable for additional semesters based upon the transfer credits accepted for the degree program and the expected graduation date determined from that review.
 Presidential Transfer Award renewal is also based on the maintenance of full-time undergraduate enrollment, satisfactory academic progress, and a 2.00 cumulative GPA.
 In determining scholarship eligibility, the cumulative transfer GPA is based upon coursework from all post-secondary institutions attended.
-Presidential Transfer Awards range from $5,000 to $8,000.
+Presidential Transfer Awards range from $8,000 to $11,000.

 Phi Theta Kappa Scholarships of $1,000 are awarded to eligible community college transfer students.
 Applicants must seek full-time undergraduate enrollment at Drake and submit a verification form from their PTK advisor documenting current PTK membership.
 In addition, students must complete a minimum of 45 academic semester hours prior to first-time enrollment at Drake, and have a minimum cumulative GPA of 3.50 on a 4.00 scale from all post-secondary schools attended.
 Other than the verification form and the application for admission, no separate scholarship application is required.